Cape Cod Central Railroad

 The Cape Cod Central Railroad is a heritage railroad located on Cape Cod, Massachusetts.
 It operates on a rail line known as the Cape Main Line, which is owned by the Massachusetts Department of Transportation.
 The line was previously owned and operated by the Cape Cod Railroad, the Old Colony Railroad, and later the New Haven Railroad, each of which operated passenger trains on the line from 1854 to 1959.
 Although its namesake is the former Cape Cod Central Railroad (1861–1868), the two companies are unrelated.
+The Cape Cod Central Railroad is a wholly owned subsidiary of Cape Rail Inc., which also owns and operates the Massachusetts Coastal Railroad.